XanderMK/Acerola-Jam-0/README.md

 - Unity
 - Material Maker (https://www.materialmaker.org/)
 - Krita
+- Audacity
+- FL Studio

 Everything was hand drawn and modeled.
-All sound effects were produced by me (hopefully).
+All sound effects were produced by me.
 Fonts "Roboto" and "Walkway" are public domain and free use, respectively, obtained from 1001 Free Fonts (https://www.1001freefonts.com/). :)